 We played this defence with Bela Benedek in a BBO team match.
-Bela is a good friend of mine, who is already more, than 80 years old, still he runs on the tennis court like a teenager.
+Bela is a good friend of mine, who is already more, than 75 years old, still he runs on the tennis court like a teenager.
 And he is also good at the bridge table.
-Let's enjoy this defence, as a HNY present from us.
-Happy 2020 for all of you!
+Let's enjoy the defence!

 The opening lead was the Ten of diamonds, and the declarer had to see, that this is not the contract of the century.
 He had cca 4 spade tricks, min 1 heart, maybe 2 as it lied, 2-3 diamond tricks and 1-2 club tricks, and the opps also don't have too many tricks at the moment. it is a good idea to try to win the finesses and to make some extra tricks with heart ruffs on the dummy.